Waxing Sanitation & Information

 Both hard and soft waxes can vary in color, consistency and temperature.

 Typically, hard waxes are meant to be kept at low temperatures, used without a strip or cloth and are removed with lifting the edge of the wax itself and pulling tightly against the opposite direction of hair growth.

 Hard wax should be used in any area with sensitivity such as the Bikini/Brazilian and any facial waxing services.
 Hard waxes are best at removing coarse hair growth.

 Soft Waxes are used with a strip or cloth to remove hair from areas like the legs, chest,arms, stomach and back.
 Soft wax will stick to soft, fine hairs with more ease than hard waxes.
 Soft waxes, typically, should not be used in areas with sensitivity due to the risk of injury to the skin tissue.

-Why we use hard wax.
+Why we use hard wax

 Face Forward chooses to use only Hard wax for Brazilian and Bikini areas as well as all facial waxing services.
-Our high quality wax, Berodin®, ensures that the occurence of damage to skin tissue is reduced.
+Our high quality wax, Berodin®, ensures that the occurrence of damage to skin tissue is reduced.